-- Antiviral medicine: This is given to prevent or treat an infection caused by a virus.
+- Antiviral medicine treats an infection caused by a virus.

-- Blood tests: A sample of your blood may be tested for WNV infection.
+- Blood samples may be tested for WNV infection.

-- Lumbar puncture: A needle is inserted into your spinal canal through your back.
-Caregivers will collect a sample of spinal fluid and send it to a lab for test for infection.
+- A lumbar puncture, or spinal tap, may be used to A needle is inserted into your spinal canal through your back.
+Healthcare providers will collect a sample of spinal fluid and send it to a lab for test for signs of infection.

-- Oxygen: You may need extra oxygen if your blood oxygen level is lower than it should be.
+- Oxygen may be needed if your blood oxygen level is lower than it should be.
 You may get oxygen through a mask placed over your nose and mouth or through small tubes placed in your nostrils.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.